-The Siberian Husky is widely known and has been for quite some time.
-But there is another breed that is gaining some traction hailing from the north, and its name is the Alaskan Klee Kai.
+The Siberian Husky is a widely known dog from Russia and has existed for some time.
+But another breed is gaining some traction hailing from the north, and its name is the Alaskan Klee Kai.

 Though AKKs are of Siberian Husky descent, there are several noteworthy differences between the two breeds despite their similarities in appearance.